-Following the publication of the Guideline, the Autism CRC will undertake activities to support the dissemination of the Guideline and implementation of the Recommendations.
+Following the publication of the Guideline, the Autism CRC will fund and undertake activities to support the dissemination of the Guideline and implementation of the Recommendations.
 It is envisaged that dissemination activities will include traditional and social media awareness campaigns, email distributions, the development of web resources, and the delivery of workshops and seminars.
-It is envisaged that implementation activities will include the development of quick reference guides (e.g., infographics, summary guides, videos, case studies, child-friendly version of the Guideline) and other resources (e.g., clinical training resources for students, continuing professional development courses, audit tools).
+It is envisaged that implementation activities will include the development of quick reference guides (e.g., infographics, summary guides, videos, case studies, child-friendly version of the Guideline) and other resources (e.g., clinical training resources for students, and continuing professional development courses).
 It is anticipated that these activities will be conducted in close consultation with relevant professional colleges and societies and consumer representative organisations.
+The Dissemination and Implementation Plan is provided in further detail as a separate document to this Guideline.